 Western to honor service to country at Veterans Day observance

 Nov.
-11, 2010 program featured patriotic music, veterans’ remarks and wreath-laying
+11 program to feature patriotic music, veterans’ remarks and wreath-laying

 DANBURY, CONN. — Western Connecticut State University will honor all armed forces veterans for their service to country at the annual WCSU Veterans Day observance at noon on Thursday, Nov.
 11, at the university’s Midtown campus, 181 White St. in Danbury.

 The Veterans Day program in Ives Concert Hall in White Hall will feature remarks by veterans, as well as representatives of the university and the city of Danbury.
 Patriotic music selections will be performed by the WCSU Wind Ensemble under the direction of Dr. Fernando Jimenez, associate professor of music and music education.
 Admission will be free and the public is invited.